hackerstech/astrology-conjuctions/README.md

 [12-09-2026 19:45] ====: saturn moon in girls chart she does not respect his mother and you

 [12-09-2026 20:25] ====: Venus Jupiter 4,7,12 house led to this

+Venus in scorpio 4 mercury in libra 3rd house 10th house Taurus only

 darakarak or atmakarak in same house risk